 Once infrastructure fails, some amount of work is required to restore the Delphix Engine to an operational state.
 Clients won’t have access to the Delphix Engine during this time, and the point to which the system is recovered is dependent on the mechanism being used.
 These qualitative aspects of recovery can be captured by the following metrics.
 As these metrics are often directly associated with cost, it is important to think not just about the desired metrics, but also the minimum viable goals.

 The RPO is the acceptable amount of data that can be lost in the event of a failure.
 For example, if backups are taken once a day, then at most 24 hours of data will be lost if the system fails immediately before a regularly scheduled backup.

 Recovery Time Objective (RTO)

 The RTO is the time required to restore the system to an operational state after a failure.
-For example, a recovery may require restoring data from from a backup, followed by some number of manual steps to recreate the configuration in the new system.
+For example, recovery may require restoring data from a backup, followed by some number of manual steps to recreate the configuration in the new system.
 RTO is equivalent to the downtime experienced by clients.

 Recovery Time Granularity (RTG)